stecardoso/Kaonashi/README.md

 # Kaonashi
-Kaonashi drawing and animation with css only.
+Kaonashi drawing and animation with pure css.